zhangchengyao/CS247-project/README.md

 ## Keyword Extract in CQA networks
 In CQA websites (Community-based Question Answering), such as Stack Overflow, precisely extracting the labels or tags for a new problem can help categorize it in a proper way.
 For example, one question on Stack Overflow that asked “how to turn on the syntax highlight in Vim” was tagged with “Vim” and “Highlight”.
 Its twin question for turning off the highlight only has tag “Vim”.
 Therefore, augmenting the second question with a tag “highlight” will better describe its content.
 So in this project, you will be asked to propose an algorithm that can accurately and efficiently extract all the tags for a new question.

+## Salience PageRank(under saliencerank directory)
+Current code is based on the original repo https://github.com/zhengfeitian/saliencerank.

+Following files are modified or created.
+- lda.py(created)          perform LDA on our dataset
+- process.py               preprocessing for our dataset and fix problem for invalid library
+- tagger.py                change the rule to get candidates, fix problem for invalid library
+- rank.py                  try to get different kinds of candidates(words, phrase), get the top 5 and try different rule of calculate accuracy

+Basically every file is changed except the runner.py.
+The code can be used by "python2 runner.py" with file needed in the correct position and name.
+You need to use lda.py to generate lda file first and then you can use the runner.py.

 ## RNN Model Usage (assume under the RNN model directory)
 Current code is based on code written by Rui Meng, here is the original repo https://github.com/memray/seq2seq-keyphrase-pytorch, However, following files are modified (files not modified are those never/seldom being used) in order to implement our own model: